Cape Ann Holy Week services

 There are also resources on the community’s website, ccgronline.com, to conduct private services at homes.
 Each update includes prayers and scripture passages to read and reflect on at certain hours of the day.
 The Sacrament of Penance & Reconciliation (Confession) is by available by appointment only.

 Churches of Sacred Heart & St. John the Baptist: The Rev. Paul Flammia will celebrate Easter Sunday Masses at 8:30 and 10 a.m. at Sacred Heart Church in Manchester.
-He will also celebrate Holy Thursday Mass at 7 p.m. at Sacred Heart.
 St. John will be open 3 to 5 p.m.
 Good Friday for Stations of the Cross; registration will be taken at the side entrance.
-Live-streamed will be Masses at 10 a.m on Holy Thursday and Good Friday.
+Live-streamed will be Mass on Good Friday at 10 a.m.
 Reservations for all Masses may be made and attendance requirements may be found at https://www.mecatholic.org.

 First Baptist Church of Gloucester, 38 Gloucester Ave., hosts Sunday Services at 10 a.m.
 The sanctuary is open for worship, and been marked with arrows for entrance and exit, and some pews have been blocked to help observe proper COVID-19 protocols.
 Masks are required at all times, as well as practicing social distancing.
 The service is also available on Facebook Live for viewing as it is being conducted, or for viewing at a future time if desired.
 All are welcome.